Free South Dakota Arrests, Criminal Records & Probation Search

 There are 2 types of records that can be expunged:

-• South Dakota arrest records that did not result in a conviction
+• Arrest records that did not result in a conviction

 • Records of criminal convictions